Igabi: Administrative subdivisions.

+Geography

+The area around Igabi Local Government Area experiences an average temperature of 32 degrees Celsius and a humidity of 48%.
+The Local Government Area experiences two distinct seasons, known as the dry and the wet seasons, with an average wind speed of 11 km/h.

 Education

 There are primary, secondary and tertiary education institutions in Igabi.
 The first Igabi primary school was established in 1945 at Rigachikun.

-The Armed Forces Command and Staff College is a military training institution which was founded in May 1976, so also Demonstration Battalion, The Army School of Artillery are located at Jaji.
+The Armed Forces Command and Staff College is a military training institution which was founded in May 1976, so also Demonstration Battalion, The Army School of Infantry are located at Jaji.

 The Nigerian Tulip International College (NTIC) formerly Nigerian Turkish is located at Rigachikun.
+National Open University of Nigeria (NOUN) is located in Igabi Local Government as part of community service organized educational activities among primary and secondary schools in the area.

 Economy

 The economy of Igabi largely depends on agriculture and makes it one of the largest contributors to the domestic product in the state, with a total output of about $10m.
 Igabi contribute economically to kaduna state in term of production of maize in large quantity.
 Also production of feed for animals consumption this led to socio - economic growth.

+Climate

+With an average yearly temperature of 27.79°C and 128.91 days with precipitation, the savanna climate in Igabi is tropical wet and dry.